JaviCodx/tiny-chart/README.md

 # Test Tinybird

-This is a test project for Tinybird
+This is a test project for Tinybird application [demo](https://javicodx.github.io/tiny-chart/)

 ## Description